NavigationContentFooter

 • Onezone IA -> Glacier

-Refer to this documentation to manually change the storage class of your objects.
+Refer to our dedicated documentation to manually change the storage class of your objects.

 There might, for example, be a need to store log files for a week or a month, after which they become obsolete.
 It is possible to set a lifecycle rule to delete them automatically when they become obsolete.
 If you consider that a 3-month-old object is rarely used but still has a value, you might want to configure a rule to send it automatically to Scaleway Glacier, for example.

-Lifecycle management on Object Storage is available on every AWS S3 compliant tool (sdk, aws-cli, boto, etc), as well as from the Scaleway console.
+Lifecycle management on Object Storage is available on every Amazon S3 compliant tool (sdk, aws-cli, boto, etc), as well as from the Scaleway console.

 Lifecycle specification